24 Nov 2025

 Now they had two flat blue circles.
 “How do we make it bouncy and hold air?”
 Benny wondered aloud.
 “We need to build it, Benny!”
 Rosie explained.
 “Just like your dad builds his burrow, we need to connect these pieces.”

 Rosie suggested they use strong, sticky tape to join the edges of the two blue circles, leaving a small opening at the bottom.
 “This opening is where the air will go in!” she said, demonstrating with her paws.
 Benny carefully pressed the tape along the edges, making sure there were no gaps.
-He was learning about sealants and aerodynamics without even knowing the big words!
+He was learning about and without even knowing the big words!

 Once their big blue balloon shape was taped together, it still looked a little flat.
 “It needs air!”
 Benny puffed, taking a big breath.
 He tried to blow into the small opening, but it was too big for his little bear mouth, and not enough air went in.